(Updated March 20, 2019)

-Size of Board of Directors: The Board is composed of ten persons of whom eight qualify as independent.
+Size of Board of Directors: As of March 2019, the Board is composed of fourteen persons of whom twelve qualify as independent.
 Over the longer term, the Company believes that the Board will have between nine and eleven members.

 Director Access to Management: Directors have full and free access to the Company's management.
 Directors are expected to use their judgment on accessing management to ensure that any such contact is not disruptive to the Company's operations.
 Key members of management report at Board and committee meetings on a regular basis, providing directors with additional insight into matters under consideration.